alecthw/openwrt-actions/README.md

 Use the [code](https://github.com/alecthw/openwrt) which fork from [official's code](https://github.com/openwrt/openwrt)

-It's a very lite img.
+It's a very lite img include passwall.
 It's suitable for bypass router using.

 ### Apps and packages